Getting a mortgage on a second home / vacation property [VIDEO]

 If you don’t have a lot of cash on hand, you may be able to borrow your down payment.
 The National Association of REALTORS® says that about one-fifth of buyers tap into equity from their primary residence to make the down payment on the second home.

 What about FHA or VA loans?
-Unfortunately, Uncle Sam has doesn’t back loans for anything but primary residences.
+Unfortunately, Uncle Sam doesn’t sponsor loans for anything but primary residences.
 However, if your seller has a government-backed loan against the property, you may be able to assume it.

 Vacation property loans have only slightly higher rates than do primary residence mortgages.